pandurangpatil/llm-chat/initial-design.md

 - Version information helps track deployed builds and troubleshoot issues
 - Health status shown near version with refresh button that calls `/api/health` and updates UI

+### User Management (Admin-only)

+Since there is no self-registration, user accounts are created and managed exclusively through administrative tools:

+#### Admin Cloud Function
+- Deployed as a separate Cloud Function with admin-only access controls
+- Accepts: `username`, `password`, optional `display_name`
+- Performs password hashing (bcrypt or similar)
+- Writes user record to database with hashed password
+- Can update existing user passwords or profile information
+- Protected by Cloud IAM - only admins can invoke

+#### CLI Utility (`scripts/add-user`)
+- Bundled script for local development and production admin use
+- Same functionality as Cloud Function but runs locally
+- Connects directly to database (Firebase or emulator)
+- Usage: `npm run add-user -- --username john@example.com --password <password> --display-name "John Doe"`
+- Can be run in production with appropriate Firebase credentials

+#### Security Considerations
+- No password reset flow - admins manually reset via Cloud Function or CLI
+- No user self-service - prevents unauthorized account creation
+- All user management operations logged for audit trail
+- Password complexity requirements enforced by admin tools

 ---

 ## 6 — Data Model & Persistence